medplum/medplum/packages/docs/docs/react/use-subscription.md

 - Notification badges for tasks
 - Realtime analytics dashboards

-The semantics of the hook make it extremely simple to subscribe to events for resource interactions that satisfy a specified criteria and act on them reactively, rather than having to poll via expensive search requests on a timer.
+The hook makes it extremely simple to listen for resource interactions that satisfy a specified criteria and act on them reactively, rather than having to poll via expensive search requests on a timer.

 ## Usage